It is critical as a public transport operator that we empower our passengers to feel confident in using our services.

 Opening travel shops as 'safe havens'

-Meanwhile, Govia Thameslink Railway (GTR), Southeastern and Go North East all recognise the sunflower lanyard scheme.
-By wearing a sunflower lanyard, passengers can signal to our colleagues that they may need extra assistance.
-The scheme was first rolled out by Southeastern in 2019 and became a rail industry standard in 2020.
+Meanwhile, Govia Thameslink Railway (GTR) and Go North East recognise the sunflower lanyard scheme.
+By wearing a lanyard, passengers can signal to our colleagues that they may need extra assistance.